Safeguarding Children Policy

 Female Genital Mutilation (FGM)

 Members of our setting community are alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
 They have been made aware that FGM typically takes place between birth and around 15 years old.
-Potential indicators that a child or young person may be at risk of FGM have been shared through training with the team, we take the same course of action as we would with any form of abuse; the Designated Safeguarding Lead would be contacted where FGM was suspected and the local authority contacted for support.
+Potential indicators that a child or young person may be at risk of FGM have been shared through training with the team, we take the same course of action as we would with any form of abuse; the Designated Safeguarding Lead would be contacted where FGM was suspected, and the local authority contacted for support.
 We are mindful that girls at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity is always shown when approaching the subject.
 School of Play employees have a duty to report all cases of FGM and follow mandatory reporting procedures as outlined in:

 Staff have been made aware of an act of abuse performed on young girls (from around the age of 9 years old) in which their breasts are ironed, massaged and/or pounded, burned with heated objects or covered with an elastic belt to prevent or delay the development of their breasts.
 Staff are clear that they would follow our usual procedure for recording and reporting this abuse where it is suspected.

 Birth mothers automatically have PR for their children, this can only be removed if the child is legally adopted by others or death.
 A father usually has PR if he is married to the child’s mother, this remains even if parents’ divorce or separate.
-From 2003, unmarried fathers are able to get PR if they jointly register the child’s birth with the mother, if they enter a PR agreement with the mother or get a PR order from the court.
-Fathers of children born before 2003 can gain PR by jointly re-registering their child’s birth adding the father’s name to the birth certificate, subsequently marrying the mother, entering a PR agreement with the mother or by getting a PR order from the court.
+From 2003, unmarried fathers can get PR if they jointly register the child’s birth with the mother, if they enter a PR agreement with the mother or get a PR order from the court.
+Fathers of children born before 2003 can gain PR by jointly re -registering their child’s birth adding the father’s name to the birth certificate, subsequently marrying the mother, entering a PR agreement with the mother or by getting a PR order from the court.

 If an order is made to give the children’s social care team PR this will allow them to have the overriding decision making in regard to the best interest of the child but it does not remove parental PR.
 Parents are asked to provide a visual of the child’s FULL birth certificate when starting at the setting so the number on the top right corner can be recorded and the names of the parents with PR can be recorded within the welcome pack documentation.